CAKEbuilder/dbserver-mobile/README.md

-Get league history for users in your current session
+Show hours played and league experience for all players in the game you're in.

 # instructions
 ### prepare the script